saifalushi1/mack/README.md

 <br />

 ### What Purpose Does Mack Serve?
---Not much if im being honest.
-I used this project to learn TypeScript, WebSockets, and improve my SQL queries.-- Mack is going to take over the world and be the worlds first non-invasive chat app <br />
+~~Not much if im being honest.
+I used this project to learn TypeScript, WebSockets, and improve my SQL queries.~~<br />
+Mack is going to take over the world and be the worlds first non-invasive chat app <br />

 ### Future Goals